Innovate or die- agencies must evolve to survive

 Creative agency models born from production companies will be set for the future.
 Building creative off a production foundation, agencies are prepared for the new high-volume environment.

 We aren’t saying agencies can’t evolve.
-Some agencies are increasing production capabilities.
+Some agencies are increasing their production capabilities.
 They are building studios and hiring in-house production teams.

 But other agencies may have to take a hard look in the mirror.
 And some may have to break it.